NavnedVenugopal/Tableau/README.md

 # Tableau
-Tablea for solving and evaluaiong problems.
+Tablea for solving and evaluating problems.